Jennifer Mudge: Stage work

 with Josh Lucas and Noah Emmerich; The Geometry of Fire; The Pavilion; Only the End of the World with Michael Emerson; Ooorah! at the Atlantic Theatre Company; The Big Meal at Playwrights Horizons; and Don't Go Gentle with Michael Cristofer.

 She played the part of Debra Whitehead in Season 1 of Boss in 2011.

-In 2014 she portrayed "Gloria" in the Broadway production of Rocky, an original role written specifically for the production; this was followed by a reunion with Fiasco Theatre in a re-mounted production of Into the Woods in 2014 and 2015 for Roundabout Theatre, reprising the role of "The Witch."
+In 2014 she portrayed "Gloria" in the Broadway production of Rocky, an original role written specifically for the production; this was followed by a reunion with Fiasco Theatre in a re-mounted production of Into the Woods in 2014 and 2015 for Roundabout Theatre, reprising the role of "The Witch," for which she was nominated for a Lucille Lortel Awards - Best Leading Actress in a Musical.
 This was followed by the Manhattan Theatre Club production of "Of Good Stock" with Alicia Silverstone.

 She married actor Chris Henry Coffey in 2014.

+Since its inception in 2019, she has been involved in a number of productions with Molière in the Park.
+These include the inaugural event, The Misanthrope 2020, Tartuffe 2020, The Learned Ladies, and more.